 In the coming years, manufacturers expect to sell long-range electric cars in the £25,000 range, costing less than £17,000 by 2040.
 As prices fall, consumer perceptions seem to be warming to EVs too: a recent survey conducted by BMW found that 20% said their next new car would be electric.

 Electric vehicles have a reputation for being pricier than conventional cars.
-The main culprit here is the battery pack: the battery that powers the Tesla Model S makes up around 25% of the purchase price, whereas it could cost you £5,000 to replace the battery in a Nissan Leaf.
+The main culprit here is the battery pack: the battery that powers the Tesla Model S makes up around 25% of the purchase price, whereas it could cost you just less than £5,000 to replace the battery in a Nissan Leaf.

-By most measures, today’s EVs do not offer a markedly different driving experience to conventional vehicles.
 New owners report being surprised by how fast they accelerate and are generally pleased with handling, although the brakes can be surprisingly powerful.
 Most drivers also come to appreciate the quiet engine.

 Another common concern is charging capability.
-The lithium-ion cells that power EV engines wear out over time and can be very costly to replace.
-What's more, recharging an EV is also time-consuming: a full charge using a standard UK plug will take most of the night, and even the most efficient chargers take 20 minutes to power-up your car.
+The lithium-ion cells that power EV engines wear out over time and can often be very costly to replace.
+What's more, recharging an EV is also time-consuming: a full charge using a standard UK plug will take most of the night, and even the most efficient chargers take 30 minutes to power-up your car.

 For most drivers, the deciding factor for when to buy an electric car is how you intend to use it.
 If you mainly use your car for short, urban commutes, and you have access to chargers at both ends of your journey, the low running costs of an EV make the prospect of going electric on your next car purchase extremely appealing, particularly if you are looking to reduce your carbon footprint.